Page updated 7/23/22

 Jonesy and Shadow participate in Old Bill's Fun Run event in Jackson Hole, Wyoming.
 Shadow was the featured attraction in numerous parades and events.
 See the Elk Antler Arch on the Town Square in the background.

 Expenses to keep horses are ongoing and, hopefully, we will get a donation when we place a horse with a family.
-We don’t charge a fee but ask for a donation.
+We don’t charge a fee but ask for a donation, if possible.

 Sunny